Wrexham secures promotion in front of jubilant owners Ryan Reynolds and Rob McElhenney - KTVZ

 By Aimee Lewis, CNN

-Wrexham fans are still singing, they will likely be singing into the night, serenading their famous owners in the process, because the wait for promotion is finally over.
-It will be quite the night in this Welsh city.
+Wrexham fans will likely be singing into the night, serenading their famous owners in the process, because the wait for promotion is finally over.

 On a raucous evening at the Racecourse, and with Ryan Reynolds and Rob McElhenney — the actors who have transformed the club since their 2021 takeover — in the stadium, Wrexham secured promotion to the Football League after a 15-year absence.